AussieSeaweed/gameservice/docs/source/interact.rst

    # True if the nature can deal the specified hole cards to the specified player, else False.
    nature.can_deal_hole(player, parse_cards('Ac2d'))

-   # The number of hole cards to be dealt to each player.
+   # Get the number of hole cards to be dealt to each player.
    nature.hole_deal_count
-   # An iterator of players that can be dealt hole cards.
+   # Get an iterator of players that can be dealt hole cards.
    nature.dealable_players

    # True if the nature can deal cards to the board, else False.